 Raymond has had 10 years banking and finance experience in ES&A and ANZ Bank.
 He has a wealth of experience in small business having run the family business for 20 years.
-He has been a board member of the Manningham Centre for the past two years.
+He has been a Board member of Mannacare for the past five years.

-Special Responsibilities: Human Resources Committee, Marketing Committee and Premises Committee.
+Special Responsibilities: Member of Human Resources Committee, Marketing Committee and Premises Committee.